The shape distribution of superclusters in SDSS DR 12: Studying supercluster morphology using Shapefinders

 The planarity ($P$) and filamentarity ($F$) of the individual \scls defined in the adaptive threshold approach have been shown in Figure~\ref{fig:Adaptive_SF_Dth_main} for the parameters described above, namely $\vth=1728 ~\mpc^3$ and $\dthmin=3.5$, $\dthmax=5.5$, $\Delta D=0.05$.
-Comparing with Figure~\ref{fig:Flat_SF_Dth5} we notice that the $P-F$ distribution of \scls for the adaptive threshold method is quite similar to that of the flat threshold case.
+Similar to the fixed threshold case, filled circles and squares represent smaller and larger \scls where the size of the markers is proportional to the supercluster-volumes.
+Comparing with Figure~\ref{fig:Flat_SF_Dth5} we notice that the $P-F$ distribution of \scls for the adaptive threshold method is quite similar to that of the fixed threshold case.
 We again find that most smaller \scls are somewhat spherical ($P \approx 0 \approx F$) with zero genus while the large \scls can be quite filamentary.
 Furthermore, the outliers tend to have a non-trivial topology.

 We show the dependency of the Shapefinders on the volume of \scls in Figure~\ref{fig:adaptive_SF_Dths_v}.
-From the left panel, it is evident that the third Shapefinder (length) of the larger \scls is much larger than their first two Shapefinders (breadth and thickness), $L \gg B\sim T$, similar to what we observe for the flat threshold supercluster sample.
+From the left panel, it is evident that the third Shapefinder (length) of the larger \scls is much larger than their first two Shapefinders (breadth and thickness), $L \gg B\sim T$, similar to what we observe for the fixed threshold supercluster sample.
 This results in higher filamentarity among the large \scls while the planarity remains small and does not increase much as we move to higher volume bins, thus $F > P$ as shown by the right panel.
-Again, the (volume-averaged) genus increases with the volume and $\langle G \rangle_V$ for large adaptive threshold \scls is significantly higher than that for the flat threshold case (compare the right panel with that of Figure~\ref{fig:Flat_SF_Dth5_v}).
+Again, the (volume-averaged) genus increases with the volume and $\langle G \rangle_V$ for large adaptive threshold \scls is significantly higher than that for the fixed threshold case (compare the right panel with that of Figure~\ref{fig:Flat_SF_Dth5_v}).

 Figure~\ref{fig:Adaptive_F_bins} shows the average volume of adaptive threshold \scls falling into different filamentarity bins.
-Again, we clearly notice that higher filamentary \scls (fewer in number) tend to be larger in size, similar to what we observe for the flat threshold \scl samples.
+Again, we clearly notice that higher filamentary \scls (fewer in number) tend to be larger in size, similar to what we observe for the fixed threshold \scl samples.

 The volume weighted shape distribution of adaptive threshold \scls is shown in Figure~\ref{fig:Adaptive_frac_SF}, for three different values of $\dthmin$ (the black curves represent our primary choice, $\dthmin=3.5$).
 The left panel includes all the \scls while only the large \scls are considered in the right panel.
 Along the y-axes of both panels, we plot the fraction of total supercluster volume falling inside different planarity/filamentarity bins, as explained in Eq.~\eqref{eq:wV_shape}.
 Remarkably, although different $\dthmin$ results in different numbers of \scls (and \ff) but the shape distributions for them are almost identical.
 From the right panel it is evident that \scls making up most of the volume have nonzero filamentarity dominated by the range $0.1 <F<0.2$.
 More figures comparing the shape distribution of adaptive threshold \scls are provided in Appendix~\ref{app:shape_dist_adap}.